LapisHusky/dropperutilities/readme.md

 Edit trusted.txt with a list of dashed UUIDs separated by a newline.
 You can get UUIDs from https://namemc.com Any text may go after the UUID, such as their name or a note.

 ### How do I change the perfect map list?
 At the moment the optimal map list is being debated, some believe Floating Islands first is better and others believe Sewer first is better.
-In the code this is currently set to Floating Islands first, but you may change it to anything you want inside of AutoQueue.js
+In the code this is currently setup so both may be first, but you may change it to anything you want inside of AutoQueue.js

 ### Why do I need to login?
 Minecraft's protocol is encrypted to help keep everyone secure.
 When you login to a server in online mode such as Hypixel, everything sent between your Minecraft client and the Hypixel server is encrypted and can't be read or changed by this proxy.